 Just imagine a world with no traditional offices.
 All those lights that burn bright throughout day and night.
 All those forests fed through big printing machines.
 All that space that is needed to accommodate employees.
 Most people have two carbon footprints.
 Their home.
 And then their place of work.
 So how about removing one of them.
 Getting rid of the office is one of the great environmental benefits of remote work.

 And it doesn’t need to be all or nothing.
 Of course there will be a transition period, just like there is now a transition towards being carbon neutral by 2030.
 Or is that 2040?
 Or 2050!
 A new generation of remote workers has been created during the coronavirus pandemic.
 Okay, it was difficult.
 But think how quickly people have adapted to this new normal.
-Most people want to continue working remotely after the pandemic, it’s just that companies are not so sure.
+Most people want to continue working from home after the pandemic, it’s just that companies are not so sure.

 Just think of what can be achieved by 2030 if companies listen to their employees and transition towards the end of the office.
 That alone will create huge strides towards a greener planet and a carbon neutral existence.
 All the evidence shows that remote workers are more productive and better value for businesses.
 As soon as businesses fully appreciate these benefits, we will all see more of the incredible environmental benefits of remote work.